valory-xyz/mech-tools-dev/README.md

 This repository implements the core logic of Mech and is the reference repository for developers to streamline the development and testing of tools and their integration to a Mech.

 In order to do so, always fork this repository first and clone the forked copy.
-This can be done as follows:
+This can be done as follows, after installing the github CLI:

 ```bash
 gh repo fork https://github.com/valory-xyz/mech-tools-dev --clone=true